A Q&A guide to the commercialisation of healthcare in Turkey.

 Dietary supplements, vitamins, minerals or similar products that fall within the scope of the deﬁnition above are considered to be food supplements.

 Additionally, traditional herbal medicinal products are covered by the Regulation on Traditional Herbal Medicinal Products, which was published in the Ofﬁcial Gazette No. 27721 on 6 October 2010.
-The Agency is responsible for regulating the licensing and market surveillance principles of these products.
+The Medicines and Medical Devices Agency is responsible for regulating the licensing and market surveillance principles of these products.

 There is no regulation on homeopathic medicines yet.
-However, the Regulation on Traditional and Complementary Medical Applications, published in the Official Gazette No. 29158 on 27 October 2014, provides in its Annex that the Agency will be responsible for regulating the licensing and sales of medicines to be used in homeopathic treatments.
+However, the Regulation on Traditional and Complementary Medical Applications, published in the Official Gazette No. 29158 on 27 October 2014, provides in its Annex that the Medicines and Medical Devices Agency will be responsible for regulating the licensing and sale of medicines used in homeopathic treatments.